sal55/langs/compilec.md

 * VLAs can be condionally declared
 * Because of block scopes, there can be multiple VLAS in effect, with nested lifetimes, and multiple possible future VLAs
 * Because of 'goto' and 'break', it is possible to enter and leave blocks containing active VLAs (entering might be restricted, but then it is your job to detect such infringements)
 * 'sizeof' is now no longer a compile-time constant, but is worked out at runtime.
-(And can involve a calculatoion for multi-dimensional VLAs)
+(And can involve a calculation for multi-dimensional VLAs)
 * Multi-dimemnsional VLA access requires now multiply by variables, not constants.

 Still think they are a simple feature?
 I decided not to support them.